anasolomon/todolist/readme.md

     });
 });
 ```
-To items to add to the list from user input in the form we need to change our old EJS code :
+To add items to the list from user form input we need to change our old EJS code :
 ```js
 app.post("/", function(req, res){